UPDATED 22nd May 2021 with new code of conduct

 No Snot rockets / Hawking up please!

-Please remember that some areas are busier with general public visitors, in particular the Falls area.
+Please remember that some areas are busier with general public visitors.
 It is not only vital for safety that the same social distancing measures are observed when passing members of the public, but also the conduct of runners will impact on the public and landowner’s perception of runners in general and the viability of the race in future years

 Event format, course changes and timings

 You will be given a strict timeslot for registration.

-At registration you will be given an envelope that contains your bib, safety pins, and t-shirt.
+At registration you will be given a pack that contains your bib, safety pins, and t-shirt (if ordered).
 You will not be able to swap t-shirts if you don’t like the size.
 Please bring your own pen to fill in relevant emergency contact and medical details on the back of the bib, we encourage you to return to your vehicle to do this if you can.
 The envelopes have been prepared >72 hours before the race and then not touched until race day.

 There will be no kit drop or place to leave bags – please leave them in the car.
-The carpark is next to the race start/finish area.
 Please return to your car if you need to wait until your wave starts